Potamogeton obtusifolius: Description

 Blunt-leaved pondweed grows annually from turions and seed, producing branching plants with slender, flattened stems that have well-developed nodal glands (these appear as two raised bumps on the stem where the leaf attaches).
-The submerged leaves are long, rather grass-like, sessile, translucent leaves that are 48-85 (rarely up to 100) mm long and 1.5–3.55 mm wide and pale green, often with a very marked reddish or brownish tinge and a pink tinge along the midrib.
-There are 1-2 lateral veins either side of the midrib.
+The submerged leaves are long, rather grass-like, sessile, translucent leaves that are 48–85 (rarely up to 100) mm long and 1.5–3.55 mm wide and pale green, often with a very marked reddish or brownish tinge and a pink tinge along the midrib.
+There are 1–2 lateral veins either side of the midrib.
 As the name suggests, the leaf tips are rather blunt, though close inspection usually reveals a narrow point at the tip.
 The stipules are open.
 There are no rhizomes or floating leaves.
 Abundant turions are produced along the stem, especially in autumn as the plant disintegrates.

-The flower spikes of blunt-leaved pondweed are rather short and dense, 4–9 mm long with 6-8 flowers in each.
+The flower spikes of blunt-leaved pondweed are rather short and dense, 4–9 mm long with 6–8 flowers in each.
 Fruits, which are approximately 3 × 2 mm, are freely produced.

 Blunt-leaved pondweed could be confused with other fine-leaved pondweeds within its range, especially Potamogeton berchtoldii and P. friesii, but potentially also P. pusillus.
 The combination of open stipules, rounded tips to the leaves, dense flower spikes and a tendency to produce a mass of bushy growth at the surface all help to distinguish this plant, but use of a botanical key or flora is recommended.

 Potamogeton obtusifolius is diploid, with 2n=26.

 According to a key monograph on the genus, no hybrids of Potamogeton obtusifolius have been confirmed.
 However, P. × saxonicus Hagstr. has been suggested to be the hybrid with P. pusillus.

 Taxonomy

 Blunt-leaved pondweed was first described in 1823 by Franz Carl Mertens and Wilhelm Daniel Joseph Koch.
 The specific name obtusifolius means 'blunt-leaved'.
-It is related to other fine-leaved pondweeds such as P. friesii and P. pusillus.
+It is related to other fine-leaved pondweeds, such as P. friesii and P. pusillus.

-Wang et al., based on DNA analysis have suggested that P. obtusifolius may have arisen through hybridisation between P. compressus and P. pusillus.
+Wang et al. have suggested based on DNA analysis that P. obtusifolius may have arisen through hybridisation between P. compressus and P. pusillus.

 Distribution

-Potamogeton obtusifolius has a wide global distribution, occurring in North America (Canada, northern USA), Europe (Scandinavia, Central Europe, N Balkans, Great Britain, Ireland, France, N Spain), Asia (NE China (Heilongjiang Province), Russia, Japan, Kazakhstan, Kyrgyzstan, Mongolia, Myanmar, Caucasus, Iran).
+Potamogeton obtusifolius has a wide global distribution, occurring in North America (Canada, northern US), Europe (Scandinavia, Central Europe, N Balkans, Great Britain, Ireland, France, N Spain), Asia (NE China (Heilongjiang Province), Russia, Japan, Kazakhstan, Kyrgyzstan, Mongolia, Myanmar, Caucasus, Iran).